|Rewards Rating:||4.7 / 5|

 Enter co-branded Hilton Honors credit cards, which can help you earn more Hilton points by racking up rewards on your everyday purchases.
 The Hilton Honors American Express card is one of these, allowing cardholders to earn points on Hilton hotel stays as well as U.S. restaurant, U.S. supermarket, U.S. gas station and other general purchases – all for no annual fee.

-If you’re in the market for a hotel rewards card to help you fast-track your way to your next reward night or inch a bit farther up the elite status tiers, the Hilton Honors American Express is a great choice, especially considering the current welcome bonus, which matches the card’s all-time high bonus.
+If you’re in the market for a hotel rewards card to help you fast-track your way to your next reward night or inch a bit farther up the elite status tiers, the Hilton Honors American Express is a great choice.

 The Hilton Honors Amex has a great rewards rate for a hotel card, allowing cardholders to rack up points on a wide variety of common purchases.
 Users earn 7 points per dollar on Hilton hotel stays, 5 points per dollar on U.S. restaurant, U.S. supermarket and U.S. gas station purchases and 3 points per dollar on general purchases.
 Despite the inflated point value, most cardholders should be able to stockpile rewards easily with such a generous rate.